 Family Travel Bucket List : Kayaking California's Channel Islands on a Trip from Ventura

-Stretching from nearby Anacapa to distant San Miguel, the unpopulated islands that make up this national park offer a haven where day trippers and campers can enjoy hiking, picnicking, swimming, snorkeling, and bird watching.
+Stretching from nearby Anacapa to distant San Miguel, the islands that make up this national park offer a haven where day trippers and campers can enjoy hiking, picnicking, swimming, snorkeling, and bird watching.
 As part of a weekend getaway to Ventura, we joined a sea kayaking tour to Santa Cruz Island with the Channel Islands Adventure Company, and it was awesome.
 Although the kayaking was moderately strenuous, paddling around the coast for over two hours, you don’t need any kayaking experience for the sea cave tour we took.

 Spotting dolphins from the Island Packers ferry.

 When visiting the Channel Islands, getting there can be half the fun.
-An hour ferry voyage provided by Island Packers is as much a wildlife cruise as a trip from point A to B. The channel is full of sea life, and our boat stopped to watch huge pods of dolphins and gaze on humpback whales breaching.
+An hour ferry voyage provided by Island Packers is as much a wildlife cruise as a trip from point A to B. The channel is full of sea life, and our boat stopped to watch huge pods of dolphins and to experience humpback whales breaching.
 It was actually one of the best whale watching trips I’ve experienced, even though that wasn’t the main purpose of the ride.

 The folks from Channel Island Adventure Company were knowledgable and friendly.
 Once we hit the water, our guide taught us about the history and ecology of this special place.
 The Channel Islands are home to bald eagles, elephant seals and sea lions, pelicans, peregrine falcons, as well as a species of Island Foxes unique to the location.
 We learned about (and paddled through) a sea kelp forest where sea lions played and navigated into sea caves.
 My favorite part was paddling into the caves, sometimes riding the surf to shoot through, and finding more sea lions resting in the back.